noaa-iea/fl-wq/README.md

 - only want downward casts, not return or noise in beginning

 ## next steps

-1. Turn on Github Actions to regularly (eg daily), render website, which will involve a few more tasks:
-  - `use` docker image of Rmarkdown
-  - store Ben's Oauth Google Drive token to access files
-  - email Brendan & Ben (and potentially others: Chris Kelble) if it fails, or changes status
 1. Update color ramps:
   - consider colors used in this publication: https://tos.org/oceanography/article/true-colors-of-oceanography-guidelines-for-effective-and-accurate-colormap
   - Temp: black-purple-gold